The University of Stirling is ranked top 10 in the UK for Education (Times and Sunday Times Good University Guide 2018).

 The University of Stirling welcomes students from around the world.
 Find out what studying here could be like for you .

-Please consult the programme director as this is something that is under development.
+Please consult the programme director as this is under development.

 The Stirling Court Hotel - one of only two venues in Scotland awarded the highly coveted Conference Centre of Excellence Award provides 100 bedrooms, 365 days a year and features conference, accommodation and dining facilities.